All Episodes

 Individuals living in New York City can choose from a minimum of 31 different gender identities, many of which allow them to fluctuate between some version or combination of male or female identities.

-And businesses that don't respect and accommodate an individual's chosen gender identity risk incurring six figure fines.
+And businesses that don't respect and accommodate an individual's chosen gender identity risk incurring six-figure fines under rules implemented by New York City's Commission on Human Rights.

-Under rules implemented by New York City's Commission on Human Rights, the list of protected gender identities available online includes options like gender bender, two spirit, third sex, androgynous, gender gifted, and pangender.
+The list of protected gender identities available online includes options like gender bender, two-spirit, third-sex, androgynous, gender-gifted, and pangender.

-That's uh that's that if you identify as two spirit, that's who you are.
+If you identify as two-spirit, that's who you are.

 Who would even know that?

-A transmasculine teacher at an Oregon elementary school has been awarded 60 grand by her school district as compensation for harassment she claims to have suffered on the job, including being referred to by the wrong pronoun.
+A transmasculine teacher in an Oregon elementary school has been awarded $60,000 by her school district as compensation for harassment she claims to have suffered on the job, including being referred to with the wrong pronoun.

 According to the Oregonian, Leo Sowell was born a woman, but now prefers to identify as transmasculine and quote gender queer, unquote.